Matt-Jns/hydra-k8s/README.md

 # Installation

+For sample deployment of Ory Hydra based on this repository and an exemplary User Login & Consent App refer to [Ory Hydra quick setup](docs/ORY_HYDRA_QUICK_SETUP.md).
 ## Quick install with Google Cloud Marketplace

 Get up and running with a few clicks!
 Install this Ory Hydra app to a Google